ExPlanetology/aragog/README.md

 ### Developer install

-See this [developer setup guide](https://gist.github.com/djbower/c66474000029730ac9f8b73b96071db3) to set up your system to develop *Spider* using [VS Code](https://code.visualstudio.com) and [Poetry](https://python-poetry.org).
+See this [developer setup guide](https://gist.github.com/djbower/c66474000029730ac9f8b73b96071db3) to set up your system to develop *Aragog* using [VS Code](https://code.visualstudio.com) and [Poetry](https://python-poetry.org).

 ## Documentation

-Documentation will eventually be available on readthedocs, but for the time being you can compile (and contribute if you wish) to the documentation in the `docs/` directory.
+You can compile (and contribute if you wish) to the documentation in the `docs/` directory.
 To compile the documentation you will need to use Poetry and the option `--with docs` when you run `poetry install`.
 See [here](https://python-poetry.org/docs/managing-dependencies/) for further information.

 ## Tests

-You can confirm that all tests pass by running `pytest` in the root directory of *Spider*.
+You can confirm that all tests pass by running `pytest` in the root directory of *Aragog*.
 Please add more tests if you add new features.
 Note that `pip install .` in the *Quick install* instructions will not install `pytest` so you will need to install `pytest` into the environment separately.

 ## Other relevant references